tomblchr/atem-streamlia/readme.md

 Making the ATEM Switcher accessible and conventional.

-This application lives along side the ATEM Software Control software and provides access to the most needed controls through a browser.
+This application lives along side the ATEM Software Control software (Windows only) and provides access to the most needed controls through a browser.

 ## Features